briatte/computing/03-computing-tricks-2/computing-tricks-2.md

 ## Part 1: Become mildly perfectionist

 The advice in this section is productivity-oriented.
-In computing, "productivity" means doing things quicker, and possibly better.
+In computing, 'productivity' means doing things quicker, and possibly better.
 Very often, it involves keeping your hands on the keyboard, rather than having to click on a million different buttons.

 ### 1. Use a keyboard expander